shanejeremich/intakeform/README.md

 > Email - Cannot be blank AND must be a valid email address

-> Birth date- Can be blank
+> Birth date - Can be blank - If not empty, the input must be a valid date

-> If not empty, the input must be a valid date - Agreement to be contacted - Must be checked
+> Agreement to be contacted - Must be checked

 The form has a “submit” button that is disabled if any of the previous fields are invalid The form has a “clear” button that clears the rest of the form